Cameras

 Hasselblad 500cm

 The 500cm was one of the V series cameras designed by Victor Hasselblad.
 It uses 120 roll film that offers superior image quality over the 35mm format.
 To prove the good design, versions of this camera were produced between 1957 to 2005 - 48 years! with the 500cm being the model produced between 1970 to 1994.
 The earlier 500c model was used by NASA on the Mercury, Gemini and Apollo missions before being replaced by the 500EL which had motorized film advance.
-The quality and the reliability of these Hasselblads are second to none.
+The quality and the reliability of these Hasselblads make them the best medium format cameras ever made.

 Pentax MX